edwinst/remedybg_wishlist/README.md

 *   **(use)** Go-to-line (Ctrl-G) works fine but is not discoverable via the "Source File" menu.
 Adding it there would help new users.

+*   **(use)** Run-to-cursor and Set-next-statement should maybe be discoverable via the "Control" menu.
+Do you think the menus would get too long this way?
+    I'm not sure.
+As a user, I think I'm also fine with learning that in this application, I also should use the context menu for shortcut discovery, though.

 # Watching variables and expressions

 *   **(1) A faster way to add watched expressions that occur in the source.**